flare-foundation/go-songbird/README.md

 ## Installation

-Flare is an incredibly lightweight protocol, so the minimum computer requirements are quite modest.
+Flare uses a relatively lightweight consensus protocol, so the minimum computer requirements are modest.
-Note that as network usage increases, hardware requirements may change.
+Note that as network usage increases, hardware requirements may increase beyond what is listed.

 - CPU: Equivalent of 8 AWS vCPU
 - RAM: 16 GB